Introduction

 Prioritize Your Values

-Developing a win-win situation isn't the only factor to consider when evaluating a potential partner.
-Partnerships require a great deal of commitment, self-control, and respect.
-Each partner must share the ideals of your business for a partnership to work.
+Developing a win-win situation isn’t the only factor to consider when evaluating a potential partner.
+A strong partnership requires a great deal of commitment, self-control, and respect.
+For a partnership to work, each partner must share their business ideals.

 Partnerships that share the same views on customer service, company ethics, and brand representation are more likely to form successful partnerships.
 Companies with similar cultures often achieve synergy more quickly thanks to an implicit code of trust that symbiotically extends resources and workflows.

-An effective value proposition can be reinforced by focusing on aspects of your potential partners' business, such as how your offering meets their goals and helps their customers.
+Focusing on aspects of your potential partners’ business, such as how your offering meets their goals and helps their customers, can reinforce an effective value proposition.
 Many vendors focus too much on product features in their presentations, leaving partners in the dark about what they get out of the partnership.

-You can better address customer needs while helping your partner grow their own business by understanding their business model.
+Understanding your partner's business model can help you better address customer needs while helping them grow their own business.
 You should also help them see how they can connect their own products and services to your offering.